‘Iolani Football coach tests positive for COVID-19, team conditioning suspended 14 days

-‘Iolani school announced on Thursday that a part-time football coaches has tested positive for COVID-19.
+HONOLULU (KHON2) — ‘Iolani school announced on Thursday that a part-time football coach has tested positive for COVID-19.

 Raider football players recently returned to campus for scheduled conditioning according to the school after strict guidelines and safety measures were put into place.
 The outdoor training sessions required students and coaches to wear PPE (personal protective equipment) and the athletes were organized in small group cohorts while being physically distanced.